 In 2000, the Auditor's Office began its Service Efforts and Accomplishments (SEA) reporting effort.
 This was designed to meet anticipated Government Accounting Standards Board (GASB) reporting requirements which provided more complete information about a government's performance beyond the traditional financial statements.
 The report alternates publishing years between public safety and health and human services, reporting to the public useful data including outcomes on various services that Multnomah County delivers.
-While useful to illustrate the County's accomplishments and document historical performance, its timeliness of the information is less useful as program management data or during the actual budgeting process.

 In 2003, performance measurement added real-time reporting with the introduction of the Safety Priority Brief, a monthly real-time report detailing the workloads at various key decision points in the criminal justice system.
 The report was designed to meet a lack of timely, accurate and on-going workload data delivered in an easy to understand format.
 This was followed in 2005 with the Basic Needs Priority Brief.
-Currently, a new Internal Accountability Brief focused on county-wide organizational health is in pre-release quality assurance stages.
+Currently, a new Internal Accountability Brief focused on county-wide organizational health is in prerelease quality assurance stages.
 However, these reports were never designed to specifically focus on program outcomes.